Liver Shrinking Diet For Gastric Bypass Patients

 The Liver Shrinking Diet For Gastric Bypass Patients

 When it comes to having bariatric surgery, there are some things you must do pre-operation.
-Those who are about to have weight loss surgery will be asked to undertake a liver reduction diet often referred to as THE LIVER SHRINKING DIET.
-This diet is essentially a low sugar, reduced calorie diet that helps reduce the size of your liver before surgery.
+Those who are about to have weight loss surgery will be asked to undertake a liver reduction diet, often referred to as THE LIVER SHRINKING DIET.
+This strict diet is essentially a low sugar, reduced-calorie diet that helps reduce the size of your liver before surgery.

 What Is A Liver Shrinking Diet?

 Are you about to do the liver shrinking diet soon?
 If so you will probably be wondering how does the liver shrinking diet work and what you will need to eat during each meal.
 You may also want to know what you can and cannot drink.

 Depending on where you live and the advice of your bariatric team and dietician, the Liver Shrinking diet you are given to follow may be very different.
 No matter which plan you’re given one thing is essential, it’s super important to get the right amount of protein on this diet.